NecroHome/mod-travelers-recall/README.md

 ### Notes

-- No worldserver restart is required after inserting new locations
+- No worldserver restart is required after adding locations
 - Players already inside the area must leave and re-enter it before the teleport unlocks
-- Icons use the standard World of Warcraft client icon paths
+- Icons use standard World of Warcraft client icon paths

 ## Author